Terms & Conditions

 Credit transfer guidelines

 The following guidelines are to be followed in relation to credit transfers: Any student is entitled to apply for credit transfer in a course or qualification in which they are currently enrolled.
-Students may not apply for credit transfer for units of competence or qualification which are not included in FirstAidPro Adelaide’s scope of registration.
-Whilst students may apply for credit transfer at any time, they are encouraged to apply before commencing a training program.
+Students may not apply for credit transfer for units of competence or qualification which are not included in FirstAidPro scope of registration.
+Whilst students may apply for credit transfer at any time, they are must do so before commencing a training program.
 This will reduce unnecessary training and guide the student down a more efficient path to competence.
-The student does not incur any fees for credit transfer and FirstAidPro Adelaide does not receive any funding when credit transfer is granted.
+The student may incur a fee for credit transfer.
 Credit transfer may only be awarded for whole units of competence.
 Where a mapping guide identifies a partial credit, this will not be considered for credit transfer and applicants will be advised to seek recognition

 Delivery of goods

 After ordering online, you will receive an email confirmation from eWAY containing your order details (if you have provided your email address).
 We will normally confirm receipt of your order within a few minutes of ordering.
-First Aid kits or the ABC guide will be issued to you on the day you have been booked in for training, however if goods are unavailable delivery will take a little longer and it will be sent via Australia Post to your home address to the cost of FirstAidPro Adelaide.
+First Aid kits or learners guide will be issued to with your booking confirmation email that is sent once you have been booked in for training, however if goods are unavailable delivery will take a little longer and it will be sent via Australia Post to your home address to the cost of FirstAidPro from our head office in Adelaide, South Australia.

 In the case of purchase of a physical product from this website which satisfies one or more of the following cases we will gladly arrange a refund or exchange of the product: